 Apple presents the Newton Messagepad, a "personal digital assistant" and the first to feature handwriting recognition by touch.
 It flops in the market place and its processor is an ARM, later on to famously empower the first iPhone, practically all other "smart" phones and so revolutionize the world of mobile computing.

-Blake Patterson from Alexandria, VA - Newton and iPhone: ARM and ARM
+Blake Patterson from Alexandria, VA - Newton and iPhone: ARM and ARM CC BY 2.0

 After the release Mosaic for Windows word of the WWW spreads fast through all kinds of universities while until then it had been mainly a high class phyicists' documentation system.
 It is freely downloadable from their FTP-servers and soon academic FTP-Servers around the world.
 All TinyTalk employees become students at Vienna Business University, the first Austrian academic institutions to offer easy and free access to the Internet via a large modem-bank for dial-in.

 Berners-Lee decides to constitute the World Wide Web Consortium (W3C) to regulate the further development of the many technologies involved (HTTP, HTML etc.) through standardization to avoid divergence as indicated by NCSA's treatment of the img-tag question.
 He will only partially succeed in this endeavour.
 Still, this is a big year.

 TinyTalk accesses the Internet for the first time through all of these student accounts.
 Later in the same year ping.at becomes the first Austrian Internet provider to offer cheap dial-in accounts.
 TinyTalk soon becomes doubly connected, albeit, of course, not permanently but only through tightly controlled and measured time ranges.
 The split strategy of using commercial private and public services in parallel has been a TinyTalk principle from the beginning and is continued to this day.

 Anonymous author - WinUsers needed a Winsock package to access the Internet.